The Witch (2015 film): Plot

-Now alone, Thomasin falls asleep at the table in the cabin until after dark.
-She is awakened by a chiming sound coming from the goat house.
-She follows Black Phillip inside and urges him to speak to her.
-The goat responds in a human voice, asking if she would like to live a life of luxury, and materializes into a handsome, black-clad man.
-He tells Thomasin to remove her clothes and sign her name in a book that appears before her.
-Thomasin, accompanied by Black Phillip as a goat, then enters the forest nude, where she finds a coven holding a Witches' Sabbath around a bonfire.
-The witches begin to levitate, and Thomasin joins them, laughing maniacally as she ascends above the trees.
+Now alone, Thomasin enters the goat house and urges Black Phillip to speak to her.
+The goat responds in a human voice and offers her the life she desires.
+When she accepts, he materializes into a handsome, black-clad man, tells her to remove her clothes, and sign her name in a book.
+Thomasin, accompanied by Black Phillip in his goat form, then enters the forest nude, where she finds a coven holding a Witches' Sabbath around a bonfire.
+The witches begin to levitate.
+Thomasin joins them, laughing hysterically as she ascends above the trees.